Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 - Against the spread, Los Angeles is 5-7-0 this year.

-- Los Angeles has hit the over in 50% of its opportunities this season (six times in 12 games with a set point total).
+- Los Angeles' games this year have hit the over six times in 12 opportunities (50%).

-- When Los Angeles scores more than 18.7 points, it is 5-5 against the spread and 8-2 overall.
+- Los Angeles is 5-5 against the spread and 8-2 overall in games when it puts up more than 18.7 points.

-- When Los Angeles piles up over 318.8 yards, the team is 5-6 against the spread and 8-3 overall.
+- In games that Los Angeles piles up more than 318.8 yards, the team is 5-6 against the spread and 8-3 overall.

-- This season the Rams have 14 turnovers, nine fewer than the Cardinals have takeaways (23).
+- The Rams have turned the ball over 14 times, nine fewer times than the Cardinals have forced turnovers (23).

 Home and road insights

-- Arizona has two wins against the spread, and is 3-2 overall, at home this season.
+- Arizona has two wins against the spread, and is 3-2 overall, at home this year.

-- In five home games this season, Arizona has gone over the total twice.
+- Arizona has gone over the total twice in five home games this season.

-- Los Angeles has two wins against the spread, and is 4-2 overall, away from home.
+- Los Angeles has two wins against the spread, and is 4-2 overall, on the road.

-- In six away games this year, Los Angeles has hit the over three times.
+- In three of six road games this year, Los Angeles has gone over the total.

 Powered by Data Skrive.